 2 min read

 Purpose gets a bad rap.
-It’s the domain of the out-of-touch woke millennials who spend more time thinking about working than actually doing it… wants to shirk the real work… right?
+It’s the domain of the out-of-touch woke millennials who spend more time thinking about working than actually doing it… and want to shirk the real work… right?

 Wrong.

 More importantly, if you can’t tap into people’s sense of purpose, you can’t motivate them.
-If you want people to care about your thing, or get involved in solving problems, you can’t rely on assumptions and platitudes.
-People need to deeply understand the why, before they can even start to think about the what or the how.
+If you want people to care about your thing or get involved in solving problems, you can’t rely on assumptions and platitudes.
+People must deeply understand the 'why' before thinking about the 'what' or the 'how'.

 "If you don’t know why, you don’t care how”- Simon Sinek

-These conversations get woo-woo very quickly, but connecting to purpose is not about transcendence or self-development.
-It’s about tapping into the potential to do work that matters by getting clarity on why it matters.
+These conversations get woo-woo quickly, but connecting to purpose is not about transcendence or self-development.
+It’s about tapping into the potential to do work that matters by clarifying why it matters.

 Mark Manson, author of Everything is F*cked: A Book About Hope, tackles purpose head-on.
-He recommends seven things we should think about when we try to find ours.
+He recommends seven things we should consider when trying to find ours.
 In brief, he suggests asking:

 1. What struggle or sacrifice are you willing to tolerate?
 The thing you’re most willing to struggle with and stick with is a good start.

 4. How would you like to embarrass yourself?
-The more scared you are of doing something, the more likely you need to do it.
+The more scared you are of doing something, the more likely you are to do it.

 5. What problem do you care enough about to start solving it?

-6. If you had nothing else to do, and nowhere else to go, what you most want to do with your time?
+6. If you had nothing else to do and nowhere else to go, what would you most want to do with your time?

 Manson’s conception of purpose is ideal in its simplicity.
 Discovering your purpose is about finding the things that are bigger than you, not so you can accomplish world-changing achievements, but so you can spend your limited time as well as possible.